Solar panels are becoming increasingly popular, and you will find many more of them installed on caravans than you would just 10 or 15 years ago.

 Its foldable mechanism makes it suitable for use in caravans, cars, tractors, boats and camping while also being easy to install and get up and running.

-A warranty is normally supplied with most caravan solar panels, and these will vary in length and the longer a manufacturer is willing to cover your product for.
-The greater peace of mind, you can have to know that if any defect or fault develops that they will offer you either a repair or replacement.
+A warranty is normally supplied with most caravan solar panels, and these will vary in length.
+The longer a manufacturer is willing to cover your product for, the greater the peace of mind.

 There are usually two types of warranty offered: